gbroques/ose-3d-printer-workbench/docs/pages/app_gui_architecture.rst

 For more information see `"Python scripting tutorial - App and Gui", on the FreeCAD Wiki <https://wiki.freecadweb.org/Python_scripting_tutorial#App_and_Gui>`_.

-The OSE 3D Printer mirrors this in it's top-level package structure for the following reasons:
+The OSE 3D Printer Workbench mirrors this in it's top-level package structure for the following reasons:

 * Provide the ability to run the ``app`` package from a command-line context, similar to FreeCAD
 * Encapsulate logic in the ``app`` package, and keep the ``gui`` package "dumb"